Phileosopher/commonplace/safety-accidents.md

 If you can't jump out of the way of a car about to hit you, jump upwards.

-Jumping from a fast-moving vehicle:
+## Jumping from a fast-moving vehicle

 - The sudden stop is what kills you, not the jump, so try to find something that will distribute the force, such as something soft.
 - Avoid jumping down from a height (like a bridge), since you're adding downward acceleration to your horizontal speed.